olembr/hello-world2/README.md

 behaviourdetection
 =====

-This repository contains the source code for the ROS workspace including the NTNU Cyborg's Computer Vision Module, which should be installed on the Jetson TX1 developer board.
-The system uses the ZED camera to detect human behaviour.
+This repository contains the source code for the ROS workspace including the NTNU Cyborg's Computer Vision Module, which should be installed on the [Jetson TX1 Development Kit](https://developer.nvidia.com/embedded/jetson-tx1-developer-kit).
+The system uses the first generation [ZED Stereo Camera](https://www.stereolabs.com/zed/) to detect human behaviour.

 Node name: jetsontx1_cvmodule Language: Python
 ### Dependencies